 COVID-19 are most often spread through the air by coughing or sneezing, through close personal contact like touching and shaking hands or through touching your nose, mouth or eyes before washing your hands.

 andcards believes that people fear the unknown.
 The more informed you are about the enemy, the easier it is to confront the danger.
 So, from this article you will know:

-To avoid panic and rumors, make sure that your members and staff know what is coronavirus COVID-19 disease and what rules they should follow to protect themselves from getting infected.
+To avoid panic and rumors, make sure that your members and staff know what is coronavirus COVID-19 disease, where did the coronavirus come from, and what rules they should follow to protect themselves from getting infected.

 Ignorance breeds chaos.